2ToTheNthPower/rlviser/README.md

 pip install pyviser
 ```

+### Platform Support

+**Currently only macOS (Apple Silicon/ARM64) is supported via pip install.**

+Windows and Linux support is in development.
+If you're interested in helping get these platforms working, contributions are very welcome!
+Please see the [GitHub repository](https://github.com/2ToTheNthPower/rlviser) for more information.

+For other platforms, you can build from source by cloning the repository and using `maturin build --release`.

 ## About RLViser

 RLViser is a lightweight visualizer for [rocketsim-rs](https://github.com/VirxEC/rocketsim-rs) binds that listens for UDP packets.